dotnet/docs-maui/docs/fundamentals/shell/flyout.md

 ## Flyout icon

 By default, Shell apps have a hamburger icon which, when pressed, opens the flyout.
-This icon can be changed by setting the `Shell.FlyoutIcon` bindable property, of type `ImageSource`, to an appropriate icon:
+This icon can be changed by setting the `Shell.FlyoutIcon` bindable property, of type <xref:Microsoft.Maui.Controls.ImageSource>, to an appropriate icon:

 ```xaml
 <Shell ...